angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 Spoils of the Vault.
 A [Dark Depths/Reanimator hybrid list](https://www.tcdecks.net/deck.php?id=9950&iddeck=72530) that played it managed to reach 5th out of 166 in an SCG Open in 2013.
-There are also some results from similar list in MTGO events from that time.
-Not so long ago in 2019, there are a handful of MTGO league 5-0s from a couple different people with a Mono-Black Painter/Helm of Obedience deck like [this one that plays Spoils](https://www.mtggoldfish.com/deck/2371231).
+There are also some results from similar lists in MTGO events from that time.
+Not so long ago in 2019, there are a handful of MTGO league 5-0s from a couple different people with a Mono-Black Painter/Helm of Obedience deck like [this one](https://www.mtggoldfish.com/deck/2371231) that plays Spoils as well.
 These are the types of decks that Spoils is well suited to.
 Fast two-card combo decks, looking to go fast so life totals don't matter.
 There may be multiple combo plans in one deck, but they rely on the same enablers like fast mana, and so Spoils of the Vault acts as a sort of glue to enable both plans concurrently and hold the deck together.

 :::row{variant=CENTERED}
 Witherbloom Apprentice